aviart/gd-star-rating/readme.txt

 = Using gdsr-config.php file =
 * this file is used to set some of the constants plugin uses.
 * to use this file, you must move it file from `gd-star-rating` folder, one level up to `plugins` folder.
-* once you have moved it, make changes to it and it wll be loaded from the wordpress plugins root.
+* once you have moved it, make changes to it and it wll be loaded from the WordPress plugins root.
 * all settings in it can be added to wp-config.php. if you do that, you must not move the file from `gd-star-rating`.

 = WordPress MU & BuddyPress =